 5 Reasons why you shouldn’t hire an unlicensed Low-Voltage Electrical Contractor.

-Site Tech Services is a State of Florida Certified Limited Energy Electrical Specialty contractor and we are proud of it.
+Site Tech Services is a State of Florida Certified Limited Energy Electrical Specialty contractor (low voltage contractor) and we are proud of it.
 However, we see that there are businesses out there that will hire unlicensed contractors, and it is usually because they are able to undercut licensed professionals.
 But in the long run hiring an unlicensed contractor could cost you and your business far more than the savings you perceived.

 Here are five reasons why you shouldn’t hire an unlicensed contractor: